douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Modular JavaScript

 Modular JavaScript is a design approach that helps in breaking down JavaScript code into smaller, reusable parts known as modules.
 This method enhances maintainability, readability, and scalability of code.
-Let\'s discuss the key concepts:
+Let's discuss the key concepts:

 ### 1. Understanding Modules

 A module is a discrete chunk of code which ideally does one thing and does it well.
 In JavaScript, a module is often a file with a collection of functions, objects, or classes that can be reused across different parts of an application.
-Each module can have its own scope, meaning it doesn\'t pollute the global namespace, reducing the likelihood of name collisions.
+Each module can have its own scope, meaning it doesn't pollute the global namespace, reducing the likelihood of name collisions.

 ### 2. Importing and Exporting Modules